What is a business register and when is it useful?

 What if you are planning to work with a foreign company and want to get basic information about it?
 An alternative to the Czech Commercial Register can be found in a number of other countries.
 Due to the frequent cooperation with our closest neighbours, you may find the Slovak Commercial Register useful, which is very similar to the Czech one and can also be found online on the website of the Ministry of Justice of the Slovak Republic.

 The Ministry of Justice also manages the commercial register in Poland.
 If you are planning to enter the German market, the national company register will be useful.
 You will have a slightly worse time with our last neighbours.
 In Austria, access to the commercial register is subject to a fee.
-The alternative here is commercial databases, which, however, operate on the principle of voluntary entries and therefore do not contain data on all companies.
+The alternative here are commercial databases, which, however, operate on the principle of voluntary entries and therefore do not contain data on all companies.

 Tip: If your company is taking off and becoming well-known, you shouldn’t underestimate trademark registration.